Image

 Just because this is a professional headshot doesn’t mean you have to limit yourself to a studio shot in front of a gray backdrop.
 Headshots have gotten more creative and personal.
 They can, and should, reflect your style and personality.
 You may want to have a more traditional shot available, but don’t be afraid to mix it up.
 Depending on your market, you might want to consider an outdoor location or perhaps a more casual wardrobe.
 You will ultimately get the best product if you are comfortable with the setting and tone.
 Don’t forget to allow your personality to shine.

 Variety is the spice of life, right?
 That’s true with headshots, too.
 Getting a great shot takes time.
 Your photographer will likely schedule a couple of hours with you and will take dozens of images.
-Typically, the first images they take are primarily to get you comfortable and relaxed with the process.
+Typically, the first images they take are meant to help you feel comfortable and relaxed with the process.
 Then, you’ll want to try different backgrounds and locations, poses, wardrobe, and hairstyles, and if you wear glasses, you may be asked to try shots with them both on and off.
 It’s best to take photos with as much variety as possible because you never know which image will ultimately be the best.

 Updates